What is Xero?

 Step 1: Login to SageData

-Go to SageData Login page and log o your account.
+Go to SageData Login page and log into your account.

 Step 2: Find Xero Integration